Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

 Itchy and sore vagina

-Vaginal redness, itchiness and soreness, sometimes accompanied by mild swelling, can be a symptom of BV.
+Vaginal redness, itchiness, and soreness, sometimes accompanied by mild swelling, can be a symptom of BV.

 Rare symptoms: